 Contract Balances - Timing differences among revenue recognition may result in contract assets or liabilities.
-Contract liabilities on the accompanying combined balance sheet related to the nonrefundable community fee and prepaid resident revenue totaled \$61,462 and \$316,105 respectively, as of December 31, 2022 and is recorded as deferred revenue on the combined balance sheet.
-There were no contract assets as of December 31, 2022.
+Contract liabilities on the accompanying combined balance sheet related to the nonrefundable community fee and prepaid resident revenue totaled \$65,873 and \$275,307, respectively, as of December 31, 2024 and is recorded as deferred revenue on the combined balance sheet.
+There were no contract assets as of December 31, 2024.

 Resident Accounts Receivable, Net - Receivables from residents, insurance companies, and third party contractual agencies are recorded at regular resident service rates, net of estimated contractual adjustments.
 Contractual adjustments are estimated based on the terms of third party insured contracts and arrangements.
-Adequate allowances are provided for doubtful accounts and other uncertainties.
-Credit losses have historically been within management's expectations.
+The allowance for credit losses is based on the Company's assessment of the collectability of resident accounts receivable.
+In accordance with ASC Topic 326, Financial Instruments - Credit Losses, the Company makes ongoing estimates relating to the collectability of resident receivables and records an allowance for estimated losses expected from the inability of its residents to make required payments.
+The Company establishes expected credit losses by evaluating historical levels of credit losses, current economic conditions that may affect a resident's ability to pay, and creditworthiness.
+These inputs are used to determine a range of expected credits losses and an allowance is recorded within the range.
 Accounts receivable is stated in the amount management expects to collect from outstanding balances.

 Income Taxes - The Company, with the consent of its members, has elected under the Internal Revenue Code to be taxed as a partnership.
 In lieu of corporate federal income taxes, the members of a limited liability company are taxed on their proportionate share of the Company's taxable income.
 Management has evaluated the effect of the guidance provided by U.S. GAAP on accounting for uncertainty in income taxes.
-Management has evaluated all other income tax positions that could have a significant effect on the combined financial statements and determined the Company had no uncertain income tax positions at December 31, 2022.
+Management has evaluated all other income tax positions that could have a significant effect on the combined financial statements and determined the Company had no uncertain income tax positions at December 31, 2024.

 Intangible Assets - In accordance with U.S. GAAP, intangible assets that have indefinite useful lives are not amortized but rather are tested at least annually for impairment.
 For the Company, this asset includes a CON.
 Intangible assets with indefinite useful lives are reviewed for impairment in accordance with ASC 350, Intangibles - Goodwill and Other, which requires the Company to evaluate the recoverability of long-lived assets annually and whenever events or changes in circumstances indicate that its carrying amount may not be recoverable.
 The Company continually evaluates whether events and circumstances have occurred that indicate the remaining estimated useful life of its CON may warrant revision or that the remaining carrying value may not be recoverable.
 As permitted by ASC 350, the Company performed a qualitative assessment of impairment to determine whether the value of the CON was impaired.
-Based on the results of this qualitative assessment, the CON was not impaired as of December 31, 2022.
+Based on the results of this qualitative assessment, the CON was not impaired as of December 31, 2024.

 Impairment of Long-Lived Assets - The Company reviews the carrying value of its long-lived assets such as property and equipment, whether held for use or disposal when events and circumstances indicate that the carrying amount of an asset may not be recoverable based on expected undiscounted cash flows attributable to that asset.
 The amount of any impairment is measured as the difference between the carrying value and the fair value of the impaired asset.
-Based on results of this review, property and equipment was not impaired as of December 31, 2022.
+Based on results of this review, property and equipment was not impaired as of December 31, 2024.